Microsoft Visual Studio Code, a cross-platform and free source code editor

 Visual Studio Code also provides very good support for the cloud system on Azure.
 These tools allow you to effectively work with projects that go into the cloud service.
 The number of options for working with the cloud and various cloud services is impressive.
 The deployment process is also very good, integrated to Visual Studio code by corresponding plugins.
 You can deploy your project to a server or cloud from one place and automate this process accordingly.
 For instance, you can have more information here about the deployment of Java projects.

-A modern approach to solving the problem of creating program code in the Visual Studio Code allows you to quickly and efficiently develop projects, and this software product is widely used around the world.
+In Svitla Systems' opinion, a modern approach to solving the problem of creating program code in the Visual Studio Code allows you to quickly and efficiently develop projects, and this software product is widely used around the world.
 It is also worth noting the importance of having additional development tools in the Extension Marketplace.
 Especially important is the fact that Visual Studio Code runs on Windows, Linux, Mac OS, so you can work in different environments with virtually no changes.
 A huge advantage of this product is its free license.

 Developers immediately recognized these advantages and expanded it in the Extension Marketplace.
 For example, even for an area such as Docker containerization or, say, for FPGA development.
 A fairly wide range of extensions, isn’t it?